 Body size is a likely trait involved in the evolution of reproductive isolation between the population pairs tested.
 However, it remains possible that the patterns of assortative mating stem from traits that are yet to be characterised.
 Some possibilities include courtship behaviours (mating call, wing movements) and cuticular hydrocarbon profiles that may have diverged under the divergent selection regimes.
 Besides female preference, body size differences also play a clear role in the differential capacities displayed by females to resist mating attempts by males, which creates a further reproductive barrier between large females and small males.
 Despite large body size differences between the selection treatments, it seems unlikely that the patterns of positive assortative mating can be explained by mechanical incompatibilities in copulation alone; some earlier anecdotal observations suggested they may exist, but we saw no clear evidence in these trials.

 In the group mate choice assays, female CO flies continued to show homotypic mating preference, but A females displayed reversed preferences, mating more frequently with heterotypic males than homotypic males.
 The existence of heterotypic mate choice in groups, in spite of homotypic mate choice in individual assays suggests that the nature of the assay plays a role in the mating patterns observed.
-In the group mating assays, vials were more crowded (32 individuals vs. 3) - potentially creating circumstances where resisting forcible mating-attempts is more difficult for females.
+In the group mating assays, vials were more crowded (34 individuals vs. 3) - potentially creating circumstances where resisting forcible mating-attempts is more difficult for females.
 This is a likely explanation given that only the small A females displayed reversed mate choice preferences, while the larger CO females largely reproduced the same mate choice patterns as displayed in individual assays.
+It is worth testing if similar mate choice assays conducted in larger arenas (such as 90mm petri dishes) would reverse this preference to homotypic choice.
 At the time these experiments were conducted (since changed) there was an important difference in the mating environment of the ACO and CO selection treatments: whilst the early-reproducing ACO’s primarily mated in vials, with only a brief phase in cages for egg-laying, the CO’s, with 14 days in cages probably do all mating relevant to fitness in the cage environment.
 With these differences in the “natural” mating environment of our LTEE, the mate choice patterns found in individual assays seem to show us that A-selected females have a preference for homotypic mating but are unable to exercise it in a group mating setting with larger males.

 Asynchronous development time alone can contribute to reproductive isolation, as seen in the experimental work of Miyatake and Shimuzu (1999) on the melon fly.
 Because the mating times diverged in lines selected for development time, significant RI arose that was evidenced in experimental mate choice trials.
 Similarly, the extreme early reproduction regime of the A populations means that neither CO individuals nor A/CO hybrids could hybridize, as the latter groups would not even be sexually mature before a generation is completed.
 This scenario is, of course, artificial because natural populations generally do not grow on synchronised, discrete generations. they are not directly responsible for the assortative mating patterns observed in the controlled mate-choice assays.